 Prayer in action is powerfully done by serving others.

 It’s a blessing to see people serving and meeting needs in our community.
 Doesn’t it warm your heart to see children stepping up to encourage a sibling or friend in their time of need?
-And how fun is it to receive a random act of kindness on a day when God knew we needed it most?
+Isn’t it fun to receive a random act of kindness on a day when God knew you needed it most?